google/googletest/docs/gmock_for_dummies.md

 Some people like to call this style of syntax a Domain-Specific Language (DSL).

 **Note:** Why do we use a macro to do this?
-Well it serves two purposes: first it makes expectations easily identifiable (either by `gsearch` or by a human reader), and second it allows gMock to include the source file location of a failed expectation in messages, making debugging easier.
+Well it serves two purposes: first it makes expectations easily identifiable (either by `grep` or by a human reader), and second it allows gMock to include the source file location of a failed expectation in messages, making debugging easier.